iamanantshukla/GoldenRatio/README.md

 4. Google ML Kit

-5. Adobe XD for UI
+5. Adobe XD and Illustrator for UI

+6. Lottie Airbnb design

+7. Adobe Aftereffects

 ## Instruction
 1. Clone the repository and open it with Android Studio

 2. And than Build APK.

+3. Best with large size phone display (>5.5 inch)

 ## Developer
 Anant Shukla